jesseceverett/DerpShell/README.md

   that would have created too much clutter in the file yacc.

 ##Curently Working:
+User defined functions:
   setenv
   unsetenv
   printenv
   cd
   bye

-  unalias:
-                Must be accompanied by the term to unalias
+  unalias: Must be accompanied by the term to unalias

-  alias:
-                Infinite alias expansion is not allowed, nor is aliasing something to itself typing "alias" will print all aliases
+  alias: Infinite alias expansion is not allowed, nor is aliasing something to itself
+	 typing "alias" will print all aliases
+CMD:

-  as well as just typing a command such as "ls" or "cat xx" will search the entire path to find "/bin/ls" and execute that appropriatly
+ Typing a command such as ls or cat will search PATH until the command is found and can then execute

+Other:
+ Path variable expansion functions
 ##Not Working:
-  Metacharacters (wildcards and such)
+  Metacharacters (wildcards and \)

-  Tilde expansion
+##Other Notes:
+ There is still some unexpected output on certain erroneous input
+	i.e if something not allowed is entered it will not break the shell but it will not have a clean next line CTRL+C will not kill the shell, nor will faulty expressions, the only way to exit is with the "bye" command